Looking for sources of lean vegan protein? Read our guide to the best high-protein, low-fat vegan foods to add to your diet.

 Tempeh

 If you’re looking for a high-protein meat alternative to replace chicken in your diet, tempeh is a great place to start.
-This processed soy product may not sound appealing on its own, but you’ll be pleasantly surprised by how tasty it is!
+This soy product may not sound appealing on its own, but you’ll be pleasantly surprised by how tasty it is!

 You can include tempeh in an array of healthy vegan dishes, such as salads, sandwiches and stir fries.